propa-data/propadata-docs/docs/user-guide.md

 ## Surveys & Programs

 **Program** – A program is a structured set of activities or services designed to achieve a specific goal.
-In Propa Data, programs may include training, awareness campaigns, or community projects that traders or participants can join and track.
+In Propa Data, programs may include training, awareness campaigns, or community projects that participants can join and track.

 **Survey** – A survey is a set of questions or assessments used to collect information from participants.
 In Propa Data, surveys help gather feedback, monitor progress, and evaluate the results of programs and activities.